-4. Appointment of Shri.
-Murali NA (09201589) as Independent Director of the company for a period of five years from this Annual General Meeting
+4. Appointment of Ms. Dhanya Jose (DIN 09724286) as Independent Director of the company for a period of five years from this Annual General Meeting

-To consider and if thought fit, to pass with or without modification (s), the following resolution as a Ordinary Resolution
+To consider and if thought fit, to pass with or without modification (s), the following resolution as an Special Resolution

-To consider and if thought fit, to pass the following resolution as Ordinary Resolution:
+To consider and if thought fit, to pass the following resolution as Special Resolution:

-"RESOLVED THAT pursuant to the provisions of Sections 149, 152 read with Schedule IV and other applicable provisions, if any, of the Companies Act, 2013 ("the Act") and the Companies (Appointment and Qualification of Directors) Rules, 2014 (including any amendment, statutory modification(s) or re-enactment(s) thereof for the time being in force) and Regulation 17 (1A) of SEBI (LODR) Regulations, 2015 and other applicable provisions, if any, as amended from time to time, Shri.
-Murali NA (DIN: 09201589), aged about 61 years, being eligible as Independent Director of the Company, not liable to retire by rotation, to hold office for a first term of five consecutive years, and who has consented to act as an Independent Director of the Company and who has submitted his declarations that he meets the criteria of independence as specified for Independent Director under Section 149 (6) of the Companies Act 2013 and Regulation 16 (1)(b) and 25 (8) of SEBI (LODR) Regulations 2015 and pursuant to the recommendation of the Nomination and Remuneration Committee and the Board of Directors and in respect of whom the company has received a notice in writing from a Member proposing his candidature for the office of Director pursuant to Section 160 (1) of the Companies Act 2013 be and is hereby appointed as Independent Director of the Company for a period of 5 years"
+"RESOLVED THAT pursuant to the provisions of Sections 149, 152 read with Schedule IV and other applicable provisions, if any, of the Companies Act, 2013 ("the Act") and the Companies (Appointment and Qualification of Directors) Rules, 2014 (including any amendment, statutory modification(s) or re-enactment(s) thereof for the time being in force) and Regulation 17 (1A) of SEBI (LODR) Regulations, 2015 and other applicable provisions, if any, as amended from time to time, Ms. Dhanya Jose (DIN 09724286), aged about 38 years, being eligible as Independent Director of the Company, not liable to retire by rotation, to hold office for a first term of five consecutive years, and who has consented to act as an Independent Director of the Company and who has submitted her declarations that she meets the criteria of independence as specified for Independent Director under Section 149 (6) of the Companies Act 2013 and Regulation 16 (1)(b) and 25 (8) of SEBI (LODR) Regulations 2015 and pursuant to the recommendation of the Nomination and Remuneration Committee and the Board of Directors and in respect of whom the company has received a notice in writing from a Member proposing his candidature for the office of Director pursuant to Section 160 (1) of the Companies Act 2013 be and is hereby appointed as Independent Director of the Company for a period of 5 years."

-"FURTHER RESOLVED THAT the Board of Directors and Company Secretary of the Company be and are hereby authorized to do all acts and take all such steps as may be necessary, proper or expedient to give effect to this Resolution"
+"FURTHER RESOLVED THAT the Board of Directors and Company Secretary of the Company be and are hereby authorized to do all acts and take all such steps as may be necessary, proper or expedient to give effect to this Resolution."